 Some people worry about finding hobbies in recovery or recovery activities in general.
 Can you have a “good” life if you do not ever use drugs or alcohol again?
-This can seem impossible, especially when you are around friends and family who have continued to use, and when the activities you participated in before getting sober were all tied to alcohol or drugs.
-Learning how to rebuild your life without these substances is not only possible, but it is critical to your long-term wellbeing.
+This can seem impossible, especially when you are around friends and family who have continued to use it, and when the activities you participated in before getting sober were all tied to alcohol or drugs.
+Learning how to rebuild your life without these substances is not only possible but is critical to your long-term wellbeing.

 Hobbies in recovery can change.
 In recovery, you must make a point of developing new interests and spending time with new people.
 There are plenty of things you can do to beat boredom in recovery.
 Among these are:

 BECOME A MENTOR

 One of the best ways to live a healthy and happy lifestyle is to help others going who are not as far along in their recovery journey.
 You can give them support and create bonds with people that last a lifetime.
 This is an opportunity for you to give back but also to find your way forward on your own outside of a substance abuse treatment program.